 Reading about how to unschool high school and prepare for college is one thing.
 Hearing two moms who’ve lived it talk honestly about the journey is another.

-I sat down with Judy Arnall — author of Unschool to University and one of the most grounded voices in the self-directed learning world — to talk about exactly what it looks like to trust your teenager’s learning through high school and out the other side.
-We cover the doubts, the college question, what “readiness” actually means, and why the unschooling years don’t just prepare kids for university — they prepare them for life.
+I sat down with Judy Arnall — author of Unschool to University and one of the most grounded voices in the self-directed learning world — to talk about exactly what it looks like to unschool high school and prepare for college, out the other side.

 If you’re in the thick of homeschooling high school and wondering whether this path leads somewhere real, this conversation is for you.

-How Unschooling High School Prepares Kids for College and Life
+How This Approach Helps You Unschool High School and Prepare for College — and Life

 Now I watch my kids in college — navigating demanding professors, arbitrary rubrics, the occasional assignment that seems designed to trip them up — and they persist.
 Not out of pressure.
 Because they actually want to understand and they’ve got a goal.